manueelmarquezz/philosophers/README.md

 N philosophers sit at a round table with N forks between them.
 Each philosopher alternates between eating (requiring both adjacent forks), sleeping, and thinking.
 The simulation ends when a philosopher dies of starvation or — optionally — when all philosophers have eaten a minimum number of times.

-The goal is to implement a concurrent solution using **POSIX threads** and **mutexes** with no data races, no deadlocks, and accurate death detection.
+The goal is to implement a concurrent solution using **threads** and **mutexes** with no data races, no deadlocks, and accurate death detection.

 ## Instructions